open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `append` function appends single or multiple string values to `target`.
 `append` converts scalar values into an array if the field exists but is not an array, and creates an array containing the provided values if the field doesn’t exist.

 Resulting field is always of type `pcommon.Slice` and will not convert the types of existing or new items in the slice.
+This means that it is possible to create a slice whose elements have different types.
+Be careful when using `append` to set attribute values, as OTLP does not support slices as attribute values when the elements in the slice are not all the same type.

   - `append(attributes["tags"], "prod")`
   - `append(attributes["tags"], values = ["staging", "staging:east"])`